datatrans/docs.pci-proxy.com/step-4-go-live.md

 ## 1. Get your Production Account

+> If you are in possession of an existing stock of sensitive cardholder data you would like to tokenize initially in terms of going-live, please refer to our [XML-Alias Gateway](https://docs.pci-proxy.com/xml_alias_gateway.html) or contact us directly.

 Follow these steps to get your Production Account:

 1. [**Contact**](/mailto: setup@pci-proxy.com) your sales representative to sign a subscription plan.